 Even with regard to detainees who satisfy these threshold requirements, enhanced techniques are considered only if the on-scene interrogation team determines that the detainee is withholding or manipulating information.
 In order to make this assessment, interrogators conduct an initial interview "in a relatively benign environment."
-Fax for Daniel Levin, Acting Assistant Attorney General, Office of Legal Counsel, from Associate General Counsel, Central Intelligence Agency, Re: Background Paper on CIA's Combined Use of Interrogation Techniques at 3 (Dec.
+Fax for Daniel Levin, Acting Associate Assistant Attorney General, Office of Legal Counsel, from General Counsel, Central Intelligence Agency, Re: Background Paper on CIA's Combined Use of Interrogation Techniques at 3 (Dec.
 30, 2004) ("Background Paper").
 At this stage, the detainee is "normally clothed but seated and shackled for security purposes," and the interrogators take "an open, non-threatening approach."
 Id.
 In order to be judged participatory, however, a high value detainee "would have to willingly provide information on actionable threats and location information on High-Value Targets at large-not lower level information."
 Id.
 If the detainee fails to meet this "very high" standard, the interrogation team develops an interrogation plan, which generally calls for the use of enhanced techniques only as necessary and in escalating fashion.
 See id. at 3-4; Techniques at 5.

 Any interrogation plan that involves the use of enhanced techniques must be reviewed and approved by "the Director, DCI Counterterrorist Center, with the concurrence of the Chief, CTC Legal Group."
-George J. Tenet, Director of Central Intelligence, Guidelines on Interrogations Conducted Pursuant to the Presidential Memorandum of Notification of 17 September 2001 at 3 (Jan.
-28, 2003) ("Interrogation Guidelines").
-Each approval lasts for a period of at most 30 days, see id. at 1-2, although enhanced interrogation techniques are generally not used for more than seven days, see Background Paper at 17.
+George J. Tenet, Director of Central Intelligence.
+Guidelines on Interrogations Conducted Pursuant to the period of at most 30 days, see id. at 1-2, although enhanced interrogation techniques are generally not used for more than seven days, see Background Paper at 17.

-For example, after medical and psychological examinations found no contraindications, Janat Gul's interrogation team sought and obtained approval to use the following techniques: attention grasp, walling, facial hold, facial slap, wall standing, stress positions, and sleep deprivation.
+Ear example, after medical and psychological examinations found no contraindications, s interrogation team sought and obtained approval to use the following techniques: attention grasp, walling, facial hold, facial slap, wall standing, stress positions, and sleep deprivation.
 See August 25 Letter at 2.
 The interrogation team "carefully analyzed Gul's responsiveness to different areas of inquiry" during this time and noted that his resistance increased as questioning moved to his "knowledge of operational terrorist activities."
 Id. at 3.

-Al-Nashiri, the only other detainee to be subjected to the waterboard, planned the bombing of the U.S.S.
-Cole and was subsequently "recognized as the chief of al Qaeda operations in and around the Arabian Peninsula."
+4 Al-Nashin, the only other detainee to be subjected to the waterboard, planned the bombing of the U.S.S.
+Cole and was subsequently "recognized as the chtef of al Qaeda operations in and around the Arabian Peninsula."
 9/11 Commission Report at 153.

-You have informed us that the current practice is for the Director of the Central Intelligence Agency to make this determination personally.
+5 You have informed us that the current practice is for the Director of the Central Intelligence Agency to make this determination personally.